forseti-security/forseti-security/deployment-templates/README.md

 # Deploying Forseti Security to Google Cloud

-One of the goals of Forseti Security is to provide continuous scanning and enforcement in your GCP environment.
-[Deployment Manager](https://cloud.google.com/deployment-manager/docs/) is a Google Cloud service that helps you automate the deployment and management of your GCP resources.
+One of the goals of Forseti Security is to provide continuous scanning and enforcement in your Google Cloud Platform (GCP) environment.
+[Deployment Manager](https://cloud.google.com/deployment-manager/docs/) (DM) is a Google Cloud service that helps you automate the deployment and management of your GCP resources.
 We are using DM to do the following:

 * Create a CloudSql instance and database for storing Forseti Inventory data.
 * Create a GCE instance for deploying Forseti Security.